MTV Movie & TV Awards Winners 2018 — Full List: ‘Riverdale’ & More

 SCENE STEALER

-Madelaine Petsch (Cheryl Blossom) – Riverdale – Winner!
+Madelaine Petsch (Cheryl Blossom)– Riverdale – Winner!

 Tiffany Haddish (Dina) – Girls Trip